DamoM73/space-rescue-tutorials/_build/_sources/04_welcome.md.txt

 from GameFrame import Level
 ```

-Now we can create our WelcomeScreen class.
-Following the instructions from the documentation add the following code.
+Now create the `WelcomeScreen` class.

+Follow the documentation and add the code shown below.

 ```{code-block} python
 :linenos: